GerHobbelt/cef-wiki/Home.md

 * [Tutorial](Tutorial.md) - Tutorial explaining how to create a simple application using CEF3.
 * [BranchesAndBuilding](BranchesAndBuilding.md) - Information about CEF branches and instructions for downloading, building and packaging source code.
+* [ContributingWithGit](ContributingWithGit.md) - How to contribute code changes to CEF using Git.
 * [GeneralUsage](GeneralUsage.md) - Overview and general usage of CEF3.
 * [JavaScriptIntegration](JavaScriptIntegration.md) - How to use V8 JavaScript integration in client applications.
 * [Architecture](Architecture.md) - Overview of the CEF architecture.